TcMenu/tcMenuLib/README.md

 ## Installation

 This is the native library that goes along with tcMenu.
 It's in a separate repository because of the way that Arduino libraries need to be packaged.
 Install by unzipping into the Arduino/libraries directory and rename the folder to tcMenu.
 You can also get the full package with generator UI and examples, see below.
+This library depends upon:

+* IoAbstraction [https://github.com/davetcc/IoAbstraction] in all cases.
+* LiquidCrystalIO fork [https://github.com/davetcc/LiquidCrystalIO] that supports task manager when using the LiquidCrystal support.
+* Adafruit_GFX if you are using the Adafruit graphics driver.

 ## Package structure and installation: